rlleshi/phar/README.md

 Currently, 17 actions are supported.
 You can find the complete list [here](resources/annotations/annotations.txt).
 More data would be needed to further improve the models (help is welcomed).
 Read on for more information!

-## Motivation & Usages

-The idea behind this project is to try and apply the latest deep learning techniques (i.e. [human action recognition](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=human+action+recognition&btnG=)) in the pornographic domain.

-Once we have detailed information about the kind of actions/positions that are happening in a video a number of uses-cases can apply:

-1. Improving the recommender system
-2. Automatic tag generator
-3. Automatic timestamp generator (when does an action start and finish)
-4. Cutting content out (for example non-sexual content)

 ## Supported Features

 First download the HAR models [here](https://github.com/rlleshi/phar/releases/tag/v1.0.0).
 Then move them inside the `checkpoints/har` folder.